DreiLänderBahn: Stock

 The DreiLänderBahn predominantly operates on non-electrified branch lines.
 As a result, it uses modern diesel multiple units exclusively.
 Its vehicle fleet includes Alstom LHB Coradia LINT units of DB Classes 640 (LINT 27) and 648 (LINT 41), which offer comfortable seats with armrests and tables in the 1st class accommodation, a video surveillance system and two multi-purpose compartments (e.g. for bicycles or prams).
-Large windows provide make the interior very light.
+Large windows provide the interior very light.
 By contrast, legroom is less than in the older, more traditional Silberling coaches.
 The DreiLänderBahn also offers a taxi service for connexion to the station.
 The DreiLänderBahn's multiples are filled at Finnentrop, Dillenburg and Siegen, where they are also cleaned externally.

+Fares

+The lines of the DreiLänderBahn are located in the area of the fare/transport associations Rhein-Main-Verkehrsverbund (RMV), Verkehrsverbund Rhein-Mosel (VRM), Westfalen-Tarif and Rheinland-Tarif (former Verkehrsverbund Rhein-Sieg (VRS) fare.